ndujaLabs/MCIPs/MCIPs/mcip-1.md

 /// @title IMCIP-1 On chain metadata
 ///  Version: 0.0.2
-///  Note: the ERC-165 identifier for this interface is 0x079882ad. interface IMCIP1 /* is ERC165 */{
+///  Note: the ERC-165 identifier for this interface is 0x079882ad.

+// Question: Is it better to stick to the ERC721 standard interfaceId?

+interface IMCIP1 /* is ERC165 */{

   /// @dev Emitted when the metadata for a token id and a game is set.